Forensic Science and How Statistics Can Help It: Evidence, Hypothesis Testing, and Graphical Models: Obstacles in the application of statistics in court

-The application of statistical analysis in legal proceedings, encompassing both criminal and civil cases, has a lengthy historical background that, while not extensively recognized, has been extensively documented \cite{gastwirth2012statistical,kadane2008statistics,koehler1992probabilities,vosk2014forensic,fenton2016bayes}.
-The first recorded case in which comprehensive statistical analysis was introduced and submitted as evidential support is the Howland case (\textit{Robinson v.
-Mandell}) in 1867.
-In this case, Benjamin Peirce, a mathematician, showed that based on a binomial model, it was extremely unlikely that all 30 downstrokes were overlapping after pairwise comparisons of 42 examples of Howland's signature.
-Later, Meier and Zabell argued that Peirce's claim abused the product rule for multiplying probabilities of independent events \cite{meier1980benjamin}.
-The court did not use the statistical interpretation as an evidence with some technical excuses.
-Over a century later there are still obstacles in the way to the appropriate application of statistics in court.
+The application of statistics in criminal and civil proceedings has a lengthy historical background that has been extensively documented \citep{gastwirth2012statistical,kadane2008statistics,koehler1992probabilities,vosk2014forensic,fenton2016bayes}.
+The first recorded case in which a statistical analysis was submitted as evidential support is the ``Howland case'' (\textit{Robinson v.~Mandell}) in 1868.
+Over a century later, there still exist obstacles in the way to the appropriate application of statistics in court.
+According to \cite{morrison2022advancing}, forensic science still heavily relies on subjective judgment and human perception, which are non-transparent, prone to cognitive bias, and lack of empirical validation.
+Thus, there is a need for a move towards the rigorous application of statistical methods for the analysis and interpretation of forensic evidence.

-In 2009, the National Research Council (NRC) published a report titled \textit{Strengthening Forensic Science in the United States: A Path Forward}, which emphasized the need of national-level standards regarding statistics-related issues including but not limited to interpreting scientific data, dealing with uncertainty and bias, and reporting results \cite{cole2020probabilistic,national2009strengthening}.
-Besides the United States, other countries also have similar guidelines for assessing and interpreting forensic evidence, for example, the UK's \textit{Practitioner Guide No.2 Assessing the Probative Value of DNA Evidence} \cite{puch2012assessing}, and the \textit{Practitioner Guide No.4 Case Assessment and Interpretation of Expert Evidence} \cite{jackson2015case}.
+In 2009, the National Research Council (NRC) published a report titled \textit{Strengthening Forensic Science in the United States: A Path Forward}, which emphasized the need of national-level standards regarding statistics-related issues including but not limited to interpreting scientific data, dealing with uncertainty and bias, and reporting results \citep{cole2020probabilistic,national2009strengthening}.
+Besides the U.S., other countries also have similar guidelines for assessing and interpreting forensic evidence, e.g. the United Kingdom \citep{puch2012assessing, jackson2015case}.

-Geoffrey Stewart Morrison \cite{morrison2022advancing} discussed a paradigm shift in the evaluation of forensic evidence, highlighting the need for a move towards methods based on relevant data, quantitative measurements, and statistical models.
-Currently, forensic science heavily relies on subjective judgment and human perception, which are non-transparent, prone to cognitive bias, and lack empirical validation.
-The proposed new paradigm by Morrison aims to address these limitations by promoting transparency, reproducibility, and the use of statistics for interpretation.
-It emphasizes the importance of adopting methods that are resistant to cognitive bias and empirically validated.
+In the rest of this section, we discuss the major challenges of promoting statistics in court: the \textit{misuse of statistics}, especially by prosecution and defense teams (Section~\ref{sec: The misuse of statistics}); \textit{cognitive bias} arising from human perception and subjective judgement (Section~\ref{sec: Cognitive bias}); and other limitations (Section~\ref{sec: Other limitations}), including the \textit{limited understanding} of statistical concepts by laypeople, e.g. members of the jury, and the difficulty in applying \textit{statistical models}.